rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 never deployed directly.
 There are better ways to manage your workloads, especially if you need to deploy multiple copies of the same Pod: instead of using multiple manifest files that define the same Pod object, one can make use of the so-called controller objects.
-One of the most useful ones is the Deployment object.
+One of the most commonly used ones is the Deployment object.

 A **Deployment** ensures that a defined set of Pods is running at any given